Anglican Diocese of Aba Ngwa North

-The Anglican Diocese of Aba Ngwa North is one of nine within the Anglican Province of Aba, itself one of 14 provinces within the Church of Nigeria.
-The current bishop is Nathan Kanu.
+The Anglican Diocese of Aba Ngwa North is one of nine dioceses within the Anglican Province of Aba, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The current bishop is the Right Rev. Nathan Kanu.

 The diocese was established in 2007 and the pioneer bishop was John Ezirim.
-After his death in 2008, Nathan Kanu was consecrated as the second bishop on 29 April 2009.
+After his death in 2008, Nathan Kanu was enthroned as the second bishop on 29 April 2009.